umutyerebakmaz/git-commander/README.md

 git push -u origin main
 ```

-## how to delete all commit history in github?
+## How to delete all commit history in github?

 1. Checkout
 ```